befabri/ssh-keyword/README.md

        ssh-keyword [options] [command]

 Options:
   -a,  --add [IP]                    Add a connection using the specified IP address.
   -d,  --default [IP]                Set the specified IP as the default connection.
   -rm, --remove [IP]                 Remove the connection with the specified IP.
   -ls, --list [IP]                   List all connections or a specific connection by IP.
   -e,  --edit [IP]                   Edit the connection with the specified IP.
   -h,  --help                        Show this help message and exit.

 Examples:
-  ssh-keyword server                 Connects directly to the connection labeled 'server'. ssh-keyword --add 192.168.1.1      Add a connection for 192.168.1.1. ssh-keyword --remove 192.168.1.1   Remove the connection for 192.168.1.1. ssh-keyword --list                 List all connections. ssh-keyword --edit 192.168.1.1     Edit the connection for 192.168.1.1. ssh-keyword --help                 Show the help message.
+  ssh-keyword                         Connects to the default connection. ssh-keyword server                  Connects to the connection labeled 'server'. ssh-keyword 192.168.1.1             Connects to 192.168.1.1. ssh-keyword --default 192.168.1.1   Sets 192.168.1.1 as the default connection. ssh-keyword --add 192.168.1.1       Add a connection for 192.168.1.1. ssh-keyword --remove 192.168.1.1    Remove the connection for 192.168.1.1. ssh-keyword --list                  List all connections. ssh-keyword --edit 192.168.1.1      Edit the connection for 192.168.1.1. ssh-keyword --help                  Show the help message.
 ```